 - Evaluating Synergy Benefits.

 - Revenue Forecasts

-- In-depth analysis of the Competitor objective and possible takeaways from the negotiation table.
+- In-depth analysis of the Competitor’s objective and possible takeaways from the negotiation table.

-Pre-requisite for an Investment banker is mastery in excel or spreadsheets.
+Pre-requisite for an Investment banker is mastery of excel or spreadsheets.
 It is an ideal tool for Investment Bankers for forecasting revenues, taking appropriate investment decisions, etc.